LSAT Scoring

 Raw Score Conversion

 The term "raw score" refers to the total number of correct answers out of the total number of multiple-choice questions.
-Because all LSATs are not identical in difficulty level or in the total number of questions, there can be small differences in how many correct answers are associated with a specific scaled score of 120-180.
+Because all LSATs are not identical in difficulty level or total number of questions, there can be small differences in how many correct answers are associated with a specific scaled score of 120-180.
 For example, a student taking one LSAT may have to get 85 correct answers out of 101 questions to receive a score of 165, while someone taking another LSAT may be able to get the same score with just 83 correct answers.
-The raw score conversion process aims to normalize any testing discrepancies and make the exam as fair as possible for all test-takers.
+The raw score conversion process aims to normalize any testing discrepancies and make the exam as fair as possible for all test takers.

 LSAT Score Percentiles